ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

-.. note:: Sometimes, typically in a "small" cluster with few hosts (for instance with a small testing cluster), the fact to take ``out`` the OSD can spawn some CRUSH corner where some PGs remain stuck in the ``active+remapped`` state.
+.. note:: Sometimes, typically in a "small" cluster with few hosts (for instance with a small testing cluster), the fact to take ``out`` the OSD can spawn a CRUSH corner case where some PGs remain stuck in the ``active+remapped`` state.
 If you are in this case, you should mark the OSD ``in`` with: